 Larry Vance White's Obituary

 Larry was the heart of his family.
 He was their lion — protective, strong, selfless, and fiercely devoted.
-A loving husband, father, proud grandfather and great-grandfather, and a loyal friend.
-He was their true pillar of strength, the kind of man his family could always lean on no matter the circumstance.
-With just a phone call, he would be there no matter the situation.
-He always made sure his family was safe and cared for.
+A loving husband, father, proud grandfather and great-grandfather and a loyal friend.
+He was their true pillar of strength, the kind of man his family could always lean on.
+With just a phone call, he would be there no matter the circumstance.
+He always made sure his family was safe and well-cared for.
 He faced each day with an unwavering love for the people he cherished most.
+He always was willing to lend a helping hand.
+A true jack-of-all-trades, he could fix almost anything, and if someone was in need— family, friend, or neighbor — he was always there, without hesitation.
+His love was shown not only in words, but in actions, sacrifices, quiet strength, and the countless ways he took care of those around him throughout his life.

 He found happiness in life’s simple pleasures: hunting and fishing, listening to 1950s music, watching old westerns and vintage television shows, and admiring classic cars — especially his treasured Mayfair Maize 1965 GTO Convertible.
 Larry was also known for his quick wit, unforgettable sense of humor, and endless “dad jokes” that could bring laughter to any room, even during difficult times.

-Above all else, Larry loved his family wholeheartedly.
+Above all else, he loved his family wholeheartedly.
 Every decision he made and every ounce of strength he carried was rooted in his love and dedication to them.
 His family was his greatest accomplishment and his proudest joy.
 Though their hearts are broken by this loss, they will forever carry with them his lessons, laughter, resilience, and unconditional love.

 What’s your fondest memory of Larry?